PassiveLemon/tmodloader1.4-docker/README.md

 ## Basics
 Depending on your host, find a suitable place to store your server files.
 Make sure it is safe and accessible. </br>

 Download the latest tModLoader 1.4 server files.
-The latest is [2022.6.96.4](https://github.com/tModLoader/tModLoader/releases/tag/v2022.06.96.4) at the time of writing this. </br>
+The latest is [2022.07.58.8](https://github.com/tModLoader/tModLoader/releases/tag/v2022.07.58.8) at the time of writing this. </br>

 Extract the server files to your place from earlier. </br>
 </br>

-## Applying your server stuff </br>
+## Setting up the server files </br>
 Clone/download and copy and paste all of the files into your server directory excluding the Dockerfile, LICENSE, and README.md.
 If it asks to overwrite, allow it. </br>

  - If you want to run the server from a windows host, edit the serverconfigwindows.txt and use the startserver.bat. </br>